 An R-TWT scheduled STA is a non-AP EHT STA (#22300)with dot11RestrictedTWTOptionImplemented equal to true that sets the Restricted TWT Support subfield in the transmitted EHT Capabilities element to 1 and sends to or receives from an R-TWT scheduling AP a broadcast TWT element carrying one or more Restricted TWT Parameter Set field(s).

 An R-TWT scheduled STA establishes membership for one or more R-TWT schedules with its associated EHT AP by following the rules defined in 26.8.3 (Broadcast TWT operation) with the additional rules defined in 35.8.2 (R-TWT membership setup).
 An R-TWT scheduling AP may announce one or more R-TWT SPs as described in 35.8.3 (R-TWT announcement).
-EHT STAs that support R-TWT operation follow the rules defined in 26.8.3 (Broadcast TWT operation), 35.3.24 (MLD TWT operation), and the additional rules and restrictions that are defined in the subclauses below.
+EHT STAs (#22297)with dot11RestrictedTWTOptionImplemented equal to true that support R-TWT operation follow the rules defined in 26.8.3 (Broadcast TWT operation), 35.3.24 (MLD TWT operation), and the additional rules and restrictions that are defined in the subclauses below.

 35.8.3 R-TWT announcement